Stratified Random Sampling for Forest Plots with GeoPandas and Neyman Allocation

 return strata_gdf

-Invalid geometries frequently arise from raster-to-vector conversion or legacy digitization, causing shapely.errors.TopologicalError during intersection.
-Applying a zero-buffer cleanup resolves self-intersections and ring orientation issues without altering plot boundaries.
-For authoritative guidance on projection handling and spatial indexing, consult the GeoPandas Coordinate Reference Systems documentation.
+Applying make_valid followed by a zero-width buffer(0) resolves self-intersections and ring-orientation issues without shifting real boundaries.
+For authoritative guidance on projection handling, consult the GeoPandas Coordinate Reference Systems documentation.

 total_n: int,